ddev/ddev/docs/content/users/basics/architecture.md

 ## Directory Tour

+DDEV stores configuration in two places: a single `.ddev` directory in your home folder, and a `.ddev` directory for each project you set up.

+The [global directory](#global-directory) is used to keep track of your projects and any of the [global settings](../configuration/config.md) that apply across all projects.
+You’ll probably spend more time working with the [per-project `.ddev` directories](#project-files) for their configuration and overrides.

+### Project Files

 A project’s `.ddev` directory can be intimidating at first, so let’s take a look at what lives in there.

 !!!tip "Yours May Differ Slightly"